SugarBlank/WaifuScraper.py/README.md

 # WaifuScraper.py
-Pixiv Web Scraper made using pixivapi. downloads images to a folder alled PixivImages
+Pixiv Web Scraper made using pixivapi.

+downloads images to a folder called PixivImages